iSaluki/phhs6/content/sixth/CompSci/Theory/Networking/WiFi.md

 - In CSMA/CD the sender senses the channel before sending data frames.
 The data frames are only sent if the channel is sensed to be silent.

 - In case two senders transmit at the same time, collision occurs and the data corrupts.
-- In CSMA, the problem wit hthe scenario is solved as the senders receive a corrupted form of data frame sent by them.
+- In CSMA, the problem with the scenario is solved as the senders receive a corrupted form of data frame sent by them.
 - Then the senders wait for a random amount of time and resend the data
 - As the waiting time is different for both senders, data collision is avoided